Government of Sacramento, California

 The Government of Sacramento operates as a charter city (as opposed to a general law city) under the Charter of the City of Sacramento.
 The elected government is composed of the Sacramento City Council with 8 city council districts and the Mayor of Sacramento, which operate under a manager-council government.
 In addition, there are numerous departments and appointed officers such as the City Manager, Sacramento Police Department (SPD), the Sacramento Fire Department (SFD), Community Development Department, City Clerk, City Attorney, and City Treasurer.
-As of June 7, 2021, the current mayor was Darrell Steinberg and the current councilors were Angelique Ashby, Sean Loloee, Jeff Harris, Katie Valenzuela, Jay Schenirer, Eric Guerra, Rick Jennings II, and Mai Vang.
+Since 2024, the mayor has been Kevin McCarty and the current councilors were Lisa Kaplan, Roger Dickinson, Karina Talamantes, Phil Pluckebaum, Caity Maple, Eric Guerra, Rick Jennings II, and Mai Vang.

 Organization

 Mayor

 The Mayor of Sacramento is the presiding officer of the city, and is elected for a four-year term.
 Under the California Constitution, all judicial, school, county, and city offices, including those of chartered cities, are nonpartisan.
-The 56th and current Mayor is Darrell Steinberg.
+The 57th and current mayor is Kevin McCarty.

 City Council

 The Sacramento City Council is the governing body of the City of Sacramento.
 The council is composed of eight members elected from single-member districts for four-year terms.
-The council members as of March 16, 2021 were:
+The council members as of December 10, 2024 were: